Ahom script: Origins of the Script

-The earliest coins minted in the Ahom script and language were made during the reign of Subinphaa (1281-1293 AD).
-Samples of writing in the Ahom Script (Buranji's) remain stored in Assamese collections.
-The manuscripts were reportedly traditionally produced on paper prepared from agarwood (locally known as sachi) bark.
-Assamese replaced Ahom during the 17th century.

 The various Burmese scripts that the Ahom script itself is derived from, was likely derived from the Indic, or Brahmi script, and possibly of South Indic origin.
 The Brahmic Script gradually spread to Southeast Asia (from the more western and/or northern regions of South Asia), through ports on trading routes.
 At these trading posts, ancient inscriptions have been found in Sanskrit, using scripts like the Brahmic Script, among others.
 At first, inscriptions were made in Sanskrit, Pali or various other Prakirts, but later the scripts were used to write the local Southeast Asian languages along with local varieties of the scripts being developed.
 By the 8th century, the scripts had diverged and separated into regional scripts.

+In 1920 Rai Saheb Golap Chandra Barua published the "Ahom-Assamese-English Dictionary".
+In 1936 Ghana Kanta Barua published the Ahom Primer (with grammar).
+In 1964, Bimala Kanta Barua and Nandanath Deodhai Phukan compiled the Ahom Lexicons(based on original Tai Manuscripts) and published by Department of Historical and Antiquarian Studies, Government of Assam.
+Samples of writing in the Ahom Script (Buranji's) remain stored in Assamese collections.
+The manuscripts were reportedly traditionally produced on paper prepared from agarwood (locally known as sachi) bark.
+Assamese replaced Ahom during the 17th century.

 The Ahom script is no longer used by the Ahom people to read and write in everyday life.
-However, it retains cultural significance and is used for religious chants and to read literature.
+However, it retains cultural significance and is used for religious ceremonies, chants and to read literature.
 Ahom's literary tradition provides a window into the past, of Ahom's culture.
 A printed form of the font was developed in 1920, to be used in the first "Ahom-Assamese-English Dictionary".